nextleap-project/countermitm/gossip.md

 not possible to split the group into two sets of recipients with consistent world views.

-If the messaging application exposes a notion of groups to the user, this scheme can be build based on signed and encrypted introduction messages to the group that include the new participants key.
+If the messaging application exposes a notion of groups, this scheme can be build based on signed and encrypted introduction messages to the group that include the new participants key.

 It could also be used to establish more lightweight group communication similar to CC'ed emails.
-In this case starting a threat would require out-of-band verified key exchanges with all initial members.
+In this case starting a thread would require out-of-band verified key exchanges with all initial members.
 Any recipient that wants to CC more people would be required to verify the new participants.

+### Reusing keys in new threads

+Given a thread that grew as described in a previous section.
+What if one of the recipients wants to start a new secure thread with the others but has not verified everyones keys themselves?

+If the mitm attacker is participating in the initial communication faking the out-of-band verification does not reveal further information because they can already access the content of the given thread.
+However if we trust the verification outside of the original group context it would allow them to attack further communication between the other participants.

+Therefor the easiest and most consistent answer would be to always require out-of-band verification for setting up new threads.
+People can send a message to the peers they already out-of-band verified and ask them to add the others.
+This seems cumbersome in particular if it's exactly the same group of people.
+Instead they would probably reply to the existing thread thus somewhat breaking the sementics of threads.

+Another option seems to allow starting a new thread with exactly the same group of people.
+But what happens if the user chooses to remove people from the group?
+What if they were vital in setting up the verification network in the initial thread?

 ### Establishing key consistency in an existing group